Christophersabiti/PMP-Repository/README.md

-# PMP-Repository
+# PMP Repository 📘

-A structured repository to store and organize all resources, notes, and study materials related to PMP (Project Management Professional) certification preparation.
+Welcome to the **PMP Repository** – your central hub for storing and organizing all materials related to your Project Management Professional (PMP) exam preparation.

+## 📁 Structure

+This repository is organized into folders by topic, aligning with PMP exam domains and PMI frameworks: